AvantiVarude/resnet18_hyperparam_wandb/README.md

 ## Monitoring Training Progress with Weights and Biases (Wandb)

 In this project, WANDB is used for monitoring and visualizing the training progress of machine learning model.
-Wandb is a powerful tool for experiment tracking, logging metrics, and creating interactive visualizations.

 ### Validation Loss